joyco-studio/basehub-mux-demo/README.md

 MUX_TOKEN_ID=""
 MUX_TOKEN_SECRET=""
-BASEHUB_TOKEN="" # IMPORTANT: this needs to be an Admin Token, so your sever can use the BaseHub Mutation API
+BASEHUB_TOKEN="" # IMPORTANT: this needs to be an Admin Token, so your sever can use the BaseHub Mutation API BASEHUB_REF="main"
 ```

+## Cloudflare setup

+- Add the `.dev.vars` contents through the CF dashboard for your Workers project.
+- At build time, the [basehub sdk](https://github.com/basehub-ai/basehub) needs to generate types, so we need both `BASEHUB_TOKEN` and `BASEHUB_REF` env vars, you need to explicitly add those through the CF dashboard for the build process.